theelims/ESP32-sveltekit/docs/gettingstarted.md

 !!! tip

     You must restart the development server for changes of the proxy location to come into effect.

-!!! tip

-    You can (optionally) speed up the build by commenting out the call to build_interface.py under "extra scripts" during local development.
-This will prevent the npm process from building the production release every time the firmware is compiled significantly decreasing the build time.

 ### Development Server